osama22711/Books/Head_First_Design_patterns/README.md

    * You'll see lots of uses of the Template Method Pattern in real world code, but don't expect it all (like any pattern) to be designed "by this book".
    * The Strategy and Template Method Patterns both encapsulate algorithms, one by inheritance and one by composition.
    * The Factory Method is a a specialization of Template Method
+9. * An Iterator allows access to an aggregate's elements without exposing its internal structure.
+   * An Iterator takes the job of iterating over an aggregate and encapsulates it in another object.
+   * When using an Iterator, we relieve the aggregate of the responsibility of supporting operations for traversing its data.
+   * An Iterator provides a common interface for traversing the items of an aggregate, allowing you to use polymorphism when writing code that makes use of the items of the aggregate.
+   * We should strive to assign only one responsibility to each class.
+   * The Composite Pattern provides a structure to hold both individual objects and composites.
+   * The Composite Pattern allows clients to treat composites and individual objects uniformly.
+   * A Component is any object in a Composite structure.
+Components maybe be other composites or leaf nodes.
+   * There are many design tradeoffs in implementing Composite.
+You need to balance transparency and safety with your needs.

 ---
 # Design Patterns